yannisdran/subtitles/README.md

 You can find a list of the [ISO 639-1 language codes on Wikipedia](http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) if you're not sure which one to use.

+If you have a Code School account, make sure to let us know what your username is in your pull request.
+Wouldn't be surprised if you get some free stuff. :-)

 ## Deployment on Code School
 We will only release new subtitles to a course when all videos for all levels have been translated.